baychub/cb-gsg/getting-started.md

 ### Start the RSP Controller application
 A shell script starts the RSP Controller in the foreground.
+1. If you just ran the installer, this task is already done and you can skip to the U
-1. Run these commands to start the application:
+2. Run these commands to start the application:
 ```
 cd ~/deploy/rsp-sw-toolkit-gw
 ~/deploy/rsp-sw-toolkit-gw/run.sh